Level of Study

 All assignments must be approved by the instructor in order to be eligible to take the course exam.

 Coursework is valid for one semester following the semester of instruction.

 Forms of Assessment

-The oral exam consists of a presentation of a self-selected topic related to the required course reading from the discipline that one has not chosen for the written exam (ca. 10 min.)
+The oral exam consists of a presentation of a self-selected topic related to the required course reading from the discipline that one has not chosen for the take-home examination (ca. 10 min.)
 Questions will also be asked about the course reading.
 The written exam is worth 50% of the final grade and the oral exam is worth 50%.

 The grading scale A-F is used, where F is a failing grade.

 Autumn.
 An exam will be offered early in the Spring semester for students who passed the obligatory requirements

 The course curriculum consists of up to 200 pages per discipline.